arcturo/library/coffeescript/chapters/07_the_bad_parts.md

 ##A JavaScript Subset

-CoffeeScript's syntax is already a subset of JavaScript's, so already there's less to fix.
+CoffeeScript's syntax only covers a subset of JavaScript's, the famous *Good Parts*, so already there's less to fix.
 Let's take the `with` statement for example.
 This statement has for a long time been "considered harmful", and should be avoided. `with` was intended to provide a shorthand for writing recurring property lookups on objects.
 For example, instead of writing:

     dataObj.users.alex.email = "info@eribium.org";